-The Anthos command-line interface (CLI) lets you easily install Anthos Service Mesh on new or existing Google Kubernetes Engine (GKE) clusters.
+The Anthos command-line interface (CLI) lets you easily configure your Google Cloud project and new or existing Anthos GKE on Google Cloud clusters and install Anthos Service Mesh.
 Similar to Kubernetes, the Anthos CLI operates on a declarative model.
 You specify the desired state in a set of YAML configuration resource files (also referred to as manifests) that contain the specification for one or more objects.
-The Anthos CLI uses several Kubernetes APIs described in the Config Connector resources documentation.
+The Anthos CLI uses several Kubernetes APIs described in the Config Connector resources documentation to configure your Cloud project and cluster.

 This page explains how to install the Anthos CLI and the tools that it uses.
 In addition to the Anthos CLI, you need to install the following tools: